Bjack795/WemosD32pro_LCD_Typewriter/README.md

 - Keyboard USB Host (http://www.hobbytronics.co.uk/usb-host-keyboard)

 Software:
-All the libraries included in TYPEWRITER folder
+All the libraries and files included in TYPEWRITER folder.

+Arduino IDE must be used to upload all these files.

+REMEMBER:
+- Add the Wemos D32 pro from the Board Manager

+WEBSERVER RIGHTS:
+All the WebServer functions rights belong to @G6EJD, to whom goes my gratitude for the help given to this project.